- Bachelor of Arts in Psychology

 - Internship opportunities available for qualified Senior Psychology majors

-- Psi Chi, the National Honor Society for Psychology majors, is available at Wesley College.
+- Psi Chi, the International Honor Society for Psychology majors, is available at Wesley College.
 This honors organization is open to students who have either a major or minor in Psychology and who meet the national organization’s requirements for induction

 - Directed research with a faculty member.
 This provides an excellent opportunity to engage in and present independent research before entering into graduate school

 The Psychology at Wesley Living Learning Community is open to incoming freshmen who have declared psychology as their major.
 Please click here for more information.

 The Psychology Department requires majors to complete 42 credit hours in Psychology towards the 124 credits required for graduation.
 The following courses, as well as three other elective Psychology courses are required: